ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 Interpretation must track variable bindings as it descends through the tree.
 These are effects, and they change everything.

-In Part 5 we will take a closer look into effects and how they help structure out code.
+Next time, in Part 5 we take a closer look at how effects help structure our code.